AIKovanda/signalai/README.md

 ### Reference

-Example dataset is taken from
+Example dataset is taken from the MUSDB18 dataset:

 Z. Rafii, A. Liutkus, F.-R. Stöter, S. I. Mimilakis, and R. Bittner, The MUSDB18 corpus for music separation, Dec.
 2017. doi: 10.5281/zenodo.1117372.
 [Online].
 Available: